OfficeDev/office-js-docs-pr/docs/outlook/compose-scenario.md

 Compose add-ins are implemented as [add-in commands](../design/add-in-commands.md).
 To activate add-ins for composing email or meeting responses, add-ins include a [MessageComposeCommandSurface extension point element](/javascript/api/manifest/extensionpoint#messagecomposecommandsurface) in the manifest.
 To activate add-ins for composing or editing appointments or meetings where the user is the organizer, add-ins include a [AppointmentOrganizerCommandSurface extension point element](/javascript/api/manifest/extensionpoint#appointmentorganizercommandsurface).
 For more information on manifests, see [Office Add-in manifests](../develop/add-in-manifests.md).

 > [!NOTE]
-> Add-ins developed for servers or clients that don't support add-in commands use [activation rules](activation-rules.md) in a [Rule](/javascript/api/manifest/rule) element contained in the [OfficeApp](/javascript/api/manifest/officeapp) element.
+> Add-ins developed for servers or clients that don't support add-in commands define activation rules using the [Rule](/javascript/api/manifest/rule) element contained in the [OfficeApp](/javascript/api/manifest/officeapp) element.
 Unless the add-in is being specifically developed for older clients and servers, new add-ins should use add-in commands.
 >
 > Add-ins that use activation rules aren't supported in an add-in that uses a [Unified manifest for Microsoft 365](../develop/unified-manifest-overview.md).